touqeerahmadunipd/degpd-and-zidegpd/README.md

 2. We developed and executed this code on the Windows operating system.
 You may face problems when you run on a macOS (some instructions may be helpful: https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/).
 OR, follow the instructions below.

-# If you are using macOS (especially on Apple Silicon) and want to compile C++ files with `Rcpp`, follow these steps to set up `gfortran` and avoid linker errors.
+# If you are using macOS and facing problems in compiling C++ files with `Rcpp`, follow these steps to set up `gfortran` and avoid linker errors.

 ## 🛠 Setup: GFortran + Rcpp on macOS (Apple Silicon)